-This Annual Security (ASR) is prepared annually by the Clery Compliance Committee (Clery Team), a committee chaired by the Director of Compliance & Risk Management, and consisting of members from the Department of Campus Safety, Auxiliary Services, Human Resources, Student Engagement & Success, Compliance & Risk Management, Office of Student Concerns, and Housing Services & Residential Community.
-The information presented in the report was collected by the joint efforts of the following departments: Auxiliary Services, Communications & Marketing, Department of Campus Safety, Information Technology Services, Social Media and Public Relations, the Regional Campuses, Student Financial Services, Human Resources, Legal, Housing Services & Residential Community, Office of Student Concerns, and Student Engagement & Success.
+This Annual Security and Fire Safety Report (ASR) is prepared annually by the Clery Compliance Committee (Clery Team), a committee chaired by the Director of Compliance & Risk Management, and consisting of members from the Department of Campus Safety, Human Resources, Compliance & Risk Management, Office of Student Concerns, and Housing and Residential Services.
+The information presented in the report was collected by the joint efforts of the following departments: Auxiliary Services, Communications, Campus Safety, Information Technology Services, the Regional Campuses, Welcome Center, Human Resources, Legal, Housing and Residential Services, Office of Student Concerns, and Student Engagement.
 This includes reviewing and updating relevant policies to reflect current practices, soliciting, gathering, and analyzing statistics and information so that it can be accurately reported, and obtaining approval for policy updates as required.
 The report includes crime and fire safety data, along with policies pertaining to campus safety, crime, and fire safety.

-The Department of Campus Safety works closely with the regional campus director/manager or designee to solicit crime statistics from local law enforcement jurisdictions.
+The Department of Campus Safety works closely with the regional campus director/assistant director or designee to solicit crime statistics from local law enforcement jurisdictions.
 In addition, crimes are reported by employees, students, and Campus Security Authorities to the Department of Campus Safety for the purpose of inclusion in the annual disclosure of crime statistics (ASR).